 We would like to thank the Pacific-European Union Marine Partnership (PEUMP) programme for supporting staff time that facilitated the analysis.
-We also thank staff in the OFP data management team for their assistance, including: Tiffany Vidal, Emmanuel Schneiter, Bruno Deprez amd Benoit Pohl.
+We also thank staff in the OFP data management team for their assistance, including: Tiffany Vidal, Emmanuel Schneiter, and Benoit Pohl.